The following article is written by Mary Ellen Lepionka of Gloucester. Image above is from the Ipswich Riverwalk Mural by Alan Pearsall

 Stories about the history of Ipswich report incorrectly that Masconomet was a chief or sachem of the Agawam tribe and ruled a sovereign territory called Wonnesquamsauke, which the English anglicized as Agawam.
 But this is not so.

 First, Masconomet or Masconomo was a Pawtucket.
-His given Pawtucket name was Quonopkonat, (Allan Pearsall has it as Quinakonant, source unknown), and he later received the honorific name Masquenomoit (pronounced mask wen o moy it) from the Nipmuc, to whom he was related by marriage.
+His given Pawtucket name was Quonopkonat, and he later received the honorific name Masquenomoit (pronounced mask wen o moy it) from the Nipmuc, to whom he was related by marriage.
 This is the name Samuel English, who was literate, wrote in reference to his grandfather.
 The honorific, meaning something like “He who vanquished a black bear”, is spelled in many ways and was corrupted in English to Masconomet or Masconomo.

 Second, Masconomet was not the chief of a tribe.
 He was a sagamore or sagamon—not the same thing as a sachem (pronounced saw kum) or chief.
 He was the hereditary leader of a band of co-residing Pawtucket families related through patrilineal descent—not the same thing as a tribe.
 Prior to English colonization the Pawtucket were never organized as a tribe, although their closest relations, the Pennacook of New Hampshire, may have been.
 Thus, before the English applied European political concepts to the Native Americans they encountered, “Agawam” was never the name of any tribe.